ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ##### LAST_DDL_TIME

-This indicates the last time a DDL change occurred to a database link object.
+This indicates the last time DDL change occurred to a database link object.

 ### SYS_DIRECTORIES\_

-This table contains information about directories that are used when files are managed using stored procedures
+SYS_DIRECTORIES\_ describes directories that are used when files are managed using stored procedures

 | Column name    | Type          | Description                                                  |
 | -------------- | ------------- | ------------------------------------------------------------ |